-Question Answer Marks 1(e)(ii) any four of: schools / education, for large numbers of children; large young dependent population; high unemployment as young reach working age; shortage of housing; shortage of medical supplies; shortage of food; infrastructure problems explained (water, sanitation, etc.) (allow to max of two marks);; social problems explained (crime, overcrowding, etc.) (allow to max of two marks);; problems of few old people explained; 4 1(f) Level of response marked question: Level 3 [5-6 marks] Answers must look at both sides of the argument and reach a conclusion (five marks).
+Question Answer Marks 5(e)(ii) any four of: schools / education, for large numbers of children; large young dependent population; high unemployment as young reach working age; shortage of housing; shortage of medical supplies; shortage of food; infrastructure problems explained (water, sanitation, etc.) (allow to max of two marks);; social problems explained (crime, overcrowding, etc.) (allow to max of two marks);; problems of few old people explained; 4 5(f) Level of response marked question: Level 3 [5-6 marks] Answers must look at both sides of the argument and reach a conclusion (five marks).
 For six marks candidate needs to show that they understand reduction in population growth rate only slows, rather than reduces, population.
 Detail of at least two aspects needed for this level.
 Level 2 [3-4 marks] Answers may look at both sides of the argument; but with only limited detail.
 More likely they will be one-sided.
-Good answers of this type governing at least two aspects can achieve four marks; these that look same detail, three marks.
-6 of this type covering at least two aspects can achieve four marks; those that lack some detail, three marks.
+Good answers 6 of this type covering at least two aspects can achieve four marks; those that lack some detail, three marks.
 Level 1 [1-2 marks] Answers will be basic with little detail / explanation.
 Most will be descriptive or a list of problems caused by increasing population without really addressing the question.
 No response or no creditable response [0].
 Level of response marking indicative content: Some may take the view that increasing population means increasing depletion of resources; food and water shortages and environmental pollution.
 Others may take the view that changes to renewables will reduce climate change and resource depletion and that recycling and fairer distribution of resources is the answer.
 Balanced views will take in aspects of both sides and may suggest that stabilising population should be the aim.
 Some may refer to change in China's one child policy.
 Slowing rate of population growth will not stop population growing; it will simply grow more slowly.